JuliaBel5/Async-Race/README.md

 To experience the application, follow these steps:

 1. **Clone the Repository:** Retrieve the project from the GitHub repository.
+You can also use the [deploy](https://rolling-scopes-school.github.io/juliabel5-JSFE2023Q4/async-race/)
 2. **Install Dependencies:** Ensure Node.js is installed, then install the necessary packages.
 3. **Launch the Server:** The application uses a server mock to manage car data and race operations.
 Start the server by following the instructions provided in the [server repository](https://github.com/mikhama/async-race-api).
 4. **Start the Application:** Once the server is running, start the development server and open your browser to interact with the application.